telerik/blazor-docs/knowledge-base/loader-container-center-in-viewport.md

 title: Center LoaderContainer in Viewport
 description: How to center the LoaderContainer in viewport
 type: how-to
-page_title: Center LoaderContainer in viewport
+page_title: Center LoaderContainer in the Browser Viewport
 slug: loader-container-kb-center-in-viewport
 position:
 tags: loadercontainer, center, viewport, long, page